Milker90/npage/README.md

 # npage

-npage is a simple and fast library to implement basic pages.
+npage is a library to implement basic pages.
 It uses MVVM architecture.

 ## Installing
 ```